 Two Noida schools shut after coronavirus scare

 Two private schools here cancelled classes on Tuesday for the next few days as a precautionary measure over the father of a student testing positive for coronavirus, officials said.
-The two schools announced their closure in messages sent to the parents, a day after the Union Health Ministry reported two fresh cases of coronavirus – one of them in Delhi.

-One of the schools, where the Delhi man’s son is a primary class student, said it will remain shut from March 4 to March 6.
+The two schools announced their closure in messages sent to the parents, a day after the Union Health Ministry reported two fresh cases of coronavirus, one of them in Delhi.
+However, the district administration said it has issued no order to any school for closure and it was because of the sanitation process that the private school decided to suspend classes for three days.
+The other school which has shut down till March 9 has done this on their own, the officials said.
+One of the schools, where the Delhi man's son is a primary class student, said it will remain shut from March 4 to 6.

 The parent had thrown a birthday party last week for the child, triggering fears that the students who attended it might be at risk.

-Medical samples from five students from the school have been taken to check if anyone has been infected, an official said.
+Samples of six people from Noida have been taken to Delhi for tests, an official said.
+Three of them are children-- two aged 12 and the third five-year-old.
+The results were expected late in the evening.
+The adults include a couple and the mother of two of the children, Health Department officials said.
 Earlier in the day, the school said it was postponing internal examinations scheduled for Tuesday due to some "unavoidable circumstances".
+The board exams are not affected, the messages sent to the parents made clear.
+The second school said it is suspending classes till March 9 and sanitising its campus.
+Fumigation was underway at both schools.
+A Health Department team led by Noida's chief medical officer visited one of the schools in the morning, an official said.
+Meanwhile, some family members of the coronavirus-infected Delhi-based man were shifted to Safdarjung Hospital and others were asked to remain quarantined at their homes, Health Ministry sources said.

 An accountant working for the man, who lives in Mayur Vihar, was also taken to Delhi's Safdarjung Hospital for tests, they said.
 The Mayur Vihar resident had thrown a birthday party for his child last week and several people came in contact with him, Noida's Chief Medical Officer Anurag Bhargava said.